zion-sati/fui-as/docs/v2/fui-as/EVENTS_AND_CALLBACKS.md

 - `started` fires once the configured threshold is crossed, or immediately when the threshold is `0`.
 - `delta` reports both per-step delta and total delta from the drag start point.
 - `completed` fires only for drags that actually started; press/release below threshold does not emit a completion.
-- The current phase-1 surface is intentionally AssemblyScript-friendly: consumers should prefer `signal.bind(owner, handler)` / `HandlerAction` style wiring instead of captured closures.
+- This surface is intentionally AssemblyScript-friendly: consumers should prefer `signal.bind(owner, handler)` / `HandlerAction` style wiring instead of captured closures.

 ## Drag/drop callbacks (`Node` + `DragSession`)

-The shipped phase-3 drag/drop surface layers declarative source/target participation on top of `DragGesture`.
+The drag/drop surface layers declarative source/target participation on top of `DragGesture`.

 - source-side:
   - `dragData(() => DragDataObject | null)`